 New Jersey and its towns and counties are often at the forefront of policing techniques and new approaches to criminal justice issues.
 Such is the case in light of the national calls for expanded adoption of body cameras for police officers following troubling and tragic incidents of apparent police misconduct.
 Some of the recent incidents that have called police conduct into question include the events that occurred following Sandra Bland’s arrest and death while in police custody, the difficult situation in Ferguson, Missouri, and the actions of a Cleveland police officer who deployed pepper spray into a crown of people.
-In fact, prior to the charges in public perception brought on by these events, it was often the victim of police brutality or misconduct that ends up facing felony assault or other criminal charges and not the officer.
+In fact, prior to the charges in public perception brought on by these events, it was often the victim of police brutality or misconduct that ends up facing felony assault or other criminal charges in Atlantic City and not the officer.

 These types of incidents undermine public trust in the police and the criminal justice system.
 In light of this fact, New Jersey local and state police are taking steps intended to solidify public confidence in NJ police officers’ ability to behave professionally and appropriately.
 The directive issued by Acting Attorney General John J. Hoffman states “Although New Jersey’s existing procedures for investigating use-of-force incidents are already among the most comprehensive and rigorous in the nation, it is appropriate to strengthen those investigative standards and protocols to ensure that best practices are followed uniformly across the state.”